 Pharmacological interventions are the treatment option most used for LBP (Carey 2009; Gore 2012; Hart 2015; Ivanova 2011).
 There are multiple classes of these interventions, including opioid analgesics, nonsteroidal anti-inflammatory drugs (NSAIDS), muscle relaxants, benzodiazepines, antidepressant medicines, anticonvulsant medicines, and systemic corticosteroids.
-Opioid analgesics and NSAIDs are the most used classes amongst the countries for which data on usage are available (Australia, Italy, Portugal, UK, USA).
-The relative usage of the less common medicine classes varies across these countries (Gore 2012; Gouveia 2017; Michaleff 2012; Piccoliori 2013).
+Opioid analgesics and NSAIDs are the most used classes of pharmacological interventions in the countries for which data on usage are available (Australia, Italy, Portugal, UK, USA) (Gore 2012; Gouveia 2017; Hart 2015; Michaleff 2012; Piccoliori 2013).
+The relative usage of the less common classes of medicine varies across these countries (Gore 2012; Gouveia 2017; Hart 2015; Michaleff 2012; Piccoliori 2013).

-Pharmacological interventions are used to improve pain and physical function and may achieve this through numerous pathways such as reducing muscular spasm, modulating sensory nerve function or altering the availability of signalling chemicals in the brain.
-This Overview of Cochrane reviews focuses on systemic pharmacological interventions used to improve pain and physical function in people with LBP.
+Pharmacological interventions are used to improve pain and physical function and may achieve this through numerous pathways such as reducing muscular spasm, modulating sensory nerve function, or altering the availability of signalling chemicals in the brain.
+This Overview of Cochrane Reviews focuses on systemic pharmacological interventions used to improve pain and physical function in people with LBP.